stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 The author, Ash Richardson, is ex-Accenture and PwC.
 Ash went onto become managing partner of Oyster Partners (now DigitasLBi) before working in corporate finance and venture capital.

-Ash has a deep understanding of the consulting life cycle and the value of on-selling.
+Ash has a deep understanding of the consulting life cycle and the LTV:CAC value of on-selling.

 \#stratapp helps **grow consulting revenue in all 4 quadrants**, noting of course the best consulting LTV:CAC is the top-right quadrant: